skytap/well-architected-framework/resiliency/solutions/GoSave/ibmimigrationwithgosave.md

 1. Deploy IBM i from template

-2. Delete load source drive from hardware settings in Skytap GUI
+2. Delete load source drive from hardware settings in {{site.Brand}} GUI

 3. Add new disk(s) for System ASP

 4. Set boot mode to D Manual mode in hardware settings

-5. Boot LPAR from Skytap UI and wait to reach C200 4130 boot code (No Load source Found)
+5. Boot LPAR from {{site.Brand}} UI and wait to reach C200 4130 boot code (No Load source Found)

 6. Click button in UI to mount Option 22 ISO from Assets to LPAR